-This post may include affiliate links; for details, see our disclosure policy.
+This post may include affiliate links; see our disclosure policy.

 This cozy tomato dumpling soup is filled with dumplings made of ricotta and Parmesan cheese and flavored with fresh basil.

 I first saw this soup recipe in a cookbook from my mother-in-law.
 The thought of a tomato dumpling soup sounded so intriguing that it stuck in my mind.
-Luckily, we have fresh local basil at the Indy Winter Farmer’s Market in the middle of winter, thanks to the wonders of hydroponic growing.
-Alex and I decided to use an upcoming dinner with dear friends as an excuse to pair local winter basil with a warming soup, and it was a huge hit.
-Keep reading for the tomato dumpling soup recipe!
+Luckily, we have fresh basil at our local farmers market in the winter, thanks to the wonders of hydroponic growing.

-How to make tomato dumpling soup
+Tips for tomato dumpling soup

 Once you’ve made one delicious tomato dumpling soup, it’s hard not to want to make another!
 We’ve got several delicious and cozy soup recipes here, so here are a few variations on the theme: